 The trio exchanged wary looks before Harry sighed and confessed what had been going on for the last week.

-"So let me get this straight," Edward frowned.
+"So let me get this straight."
+Edward frowned.
 "Hagrid had won a dragon in a game at a ruddy pub and hatched it?
 That's what the new pet he's been keeping in his hut was?"

-"Yes," Ron nodded, rubbing the hand that had been swollen.
+"Yes," Ron said, rubbing the hand that had been swollen.
 It was still a little puffy, but it was clearly better than it had been on Thursday.
 "We convinced Hagrid to let my brother Charlie – he handles dragons in Romania, remember?
 Charlie said that a couple of his friends could pick Norbert up and bring him with them to Romania."